lemredd/talakutnangan/README.md

 unit        |  For commits which affect the unit tests                                          | Strictly for *test:* types only integration |  For commits which affect the integration tests                                   | Strictly for *test:* types only

-Note that some the scopes are only recommendations.
+Note that some of the scopes are only recommendations.
 It is up to the developer's discretion on what name would the scoped commit be given, as long as it lines up to the focus of the commit and is appropriate.